Raynsad/learning-git/README.md

 # What is Git?
-	- the industry standard distributed version control system
+The industry standard distributed version control system

 ## What problem does it solve?
 - Alice and Bob are working on a project together for school